-12.2.4 Automated operator class creation
+12.2.5 Automated operator class creation from a function using the @create_op decorator

 Holoscan also provides a holoscan.decorator module which provides ways to autogenerate Operators by adding decorators to an existing function or class.
-Please see the separate section on operator creation via holoscan.decorator.create_op.
+Please see the separate section on operator creation via holoscan.decorator.create op.